fxamacker/cbor/README.md

 * Support "cbor" and "json" keys in Go's struct tags.
 If both are specified, then "cbor" is used.
 * `toarray` struct tag allows named struct fields for elements of CBOR arrays.
 * `keyasint` struct tag allows named struct fields for elements of CBOR maps with int keys.
-* Encoder has easy functions that create and return modifiable configurations:
+* Encoder has easy functions that return predefined configurations:
   `CanonicalEncOptions`, `CTAP2EncOptions`, `CoreDetEncOptions`, `PreferredUnsortedEncOptions`
 * Integers always encode to the smallest number of bytes.
 * Encoder floating-point options: